jakelazaroff/cloth/README.md

 #### on(event, listener)

 #### total()

-The number of workers in the pool.
+Returns the number of workers in the pool.

 #### available()

-The number of workers in the pool that are not currently processing tasks.
+Returns the number of workers in the pool that are not currently processing tasks.

+#### drain()

+Kills all the worker processes and removes all the tasks from the queue.

 ### Thread

+A Thread is the workers' interface to Cloth.
+It manages lifecycle events and error handling, and provides a method for the worker to process tasks.
+This should be subclassed in the worker file.

 #### run(command, [callback])

+Gets called with the task's command whenever the worker picks up a task.
+It must always be overridden (the Thread implementation of this method will throw an error).
+If this method doesn't take a callback, returning any value will cause the task to end successfully; If this method **does** take a callback, errors can be sent with `callback(err)` and successful results with `callback(null, results)`.
+Throwing an error will also make the worker send an error back to the main process.

 #### send(event, message)